-

 It is hard to overstate the importance of keeping and managing records pertaining to the use of grant funds.
 These records may be required for Local Fund Agent (LFA) verification, audits and investigations, grant closure, and other purposes.
 Failure to maintain good records may result in a substantial financial and legal exposure for UNDP.
 Proper care must be given to maintaining records for at least seven years from the document date, both at the CO and at the SR levels.

 The Global Fund, either directly or through its LFA, may request certain supporting documents from the CO for the purpose of review and verification.
 Article 4.1 of the Framework Agreement provides that “…the Global Fund has the right to access non-UN Sub-recipient documents, including any supporting documents provided by non-UN Sub-recipients to UNDP, in line with UNDP guidance notes.”
-This primarily refers to the Global Fund/LFA Access to Information during the Grant Life Cycle Guidance Note, advising on UNDP Principal Recipient (PR) interactions with the LFA.

 The CO should cooperate with the LFA as much as possible.
 However, it is important to keep in mind that, under its regulations and in line with its guidance notes, UNDP cannot share the following documents and information: